Biden touts Arizona as America's 'future' as government invests $8.5 billion in chipmaker Intel

 When pushing for the investment, lawmakers expressed concern about efforts by China to control Taiwan, which accounts for more than 90% of advanced computer chip production.

-Ohio Sen. Sherrod Brown, a Democrat up for reelection this year, stressed that his state would become "a global leader in semiconductor manufacturing'' as Intel would be generating thousands of jobs.
+Ohio Sen. Sherrod Brown, a Democrat up for reelection in November, stressed that his state would become "a global leader in semiconductor manufacturing'' as Intel would be generating thousands of jobs.
 Ohio has voted for Trump in the past two presidential elections, and Brown in November will face Republican Bernie Moreno, a Trump-backed businessman from Cleveland.

 ''We think of this as a defining moment for the United States, the semiconductor industry and for Intel,'' said Gelsinger, who called the CHIPS Act ''the most critical industrial policy legislation since World War II.''